Found Sound Nation: Dosti (2014–2016)

+Sound Bridge (2023–2024)

+In collaboration with the Embassy of the United States, Yerevan, Sound Bridge united musicians from Armenia, Turkey, and Georgia for a creative and cultural exchange program.
+Since its inception in 2023, the program has brought together 24 artists from the Caucasus encouraging creative dialogue and mutual understanding through the medium of music and the sonic arts.

+Public Works

 APV India (2009)

 Found Sound Nation's Chris Marianetti collaborated with students and teachers at Ashram Paryavarn Vidhyalaya School (APV) in the northern Indian Himalayan region of Uttarakhand to create soundscapes made from field and studio recordings.

 Play Me I'm Yours (2010)

 Found Sound Nation remixed and documented Luke Jerram’s public art project, Play Me I’m Yours, which placed pianos in public spaces around New York City.